bernardoazevedo/bernardoazevedo.com.br/README.md

 To post my obsidian permanent notes.

 ## I want to:
-- [ ] Post my obsidian notes here.
+- [x] Post my obsidian notes here.
-- [ ] Build a platform that I can also use on my resume.
+- [x] Build a platform that I can also use on my resume.

+## To do:
+- [ ] Fix long words that don't wrap in code blocks.
+- [ ] Beautify the site...
+- [ ] Improve the UX, like spaces between list itens